ksenyakom/spring_boot_web_service/web-service/errorCode.md

 43 - Can not create new GiftCertificate, constraint violations 404 - Not found

+50 - No tags for search found
 51 - Can not read User (id = %s)
 52 - Can not read all Users
+53 - Unrecognized property : %s.

 61 - Can not read Order
 63 - Can not update Order (id = %s)